Geoscience is a broad discipline and the term geoscientist refers to anyone whose work focuses on the earth's systems

 - plan and undertake an exploration drilling programme, after collecting and modelling all available data

-- plan the location and trajectory of development wells and putting well proposals together in conjunction with the multidisciplinary team
+- plan the location and trajectory of development wells

 - create new opportunities to access remaining reserves